How Much Can I Claim For A Manual Handling Accident?

 Though the table only contains a brief overview of the different injury types, it can be useful in demonstrating how the severity of an injury can affect the compensation total.
 If you would like more information and a payout estimate based on the details of your case, feel free to contact our team today.

 Starting a compensation claim is not as difficult as it seems.
 For those interested in beginning legal action, we offer a free consultation session for every client.
 In doing so, we can review your case and provide an expert opinion on the matter.
-We survey the facts surrounding your case and give you the best advice on what to do next, how to proceed, and how much compensation you are likely to get.
+We survey the facts surrounding your case.
+And, we give you the best advice on what to do next, how to proceed, and how much compensation you are likely to get.

 For anyone considering a manual handling accident claim, this session can be a tremendous help.
 As well as providing a free and informed opinion on the matter, it can introduce you to the various benefits of working with our team.
 As explained in the next section, choosing to work with us will make the beginning, middle, and end of your case that much simpler.